RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/A_Practical_Introduction_to_Container_Security/README.md

 # A PRACTICAL INTRODUCTION TO CONTAINER SECURITY

-The [lab guide](http://triad.eadbge.net:8080) is currently a work in progress.
+The hosted version of the [lab guide](http://triad.eadgbe.net:8080) is currently a work in progress.